-Here's something I haven't had a chance to scan but Troy submitted it and beat me to the punch - a 1987 Rhino Records promotional bill announcing the release of Live 1967 and Missing Links.
-I recall seeing this copied into fan club newsletters at the time...and how much of a surprise it was to find these LPs at the local record store.
+Here's a 1987 Rhino Records catalog advertisement announcing the release of Live 1967 and Missing Links.
+I recall seeing this copied into fan club newsletters at the time . . . and how much of a surprise it was to find these LPs at the local record store.
 Ahh, the pre-internet era!

-Note the different early running order for tracks on the Missing Links LP.
+Note the early running order for tracks on the Missing Links LP.

 Thanks, Troy, for submitting this to the Live Almanac.

 I'm a big fan of the new take on "Sweet Young Thing."
 I'd love to hear the group record this version of the song, performed below at the Beacon Theatre in New York City in December 2012.